araobp/ultrasonic-communication/README.md

 ==> [Code](./receiver)

+## Next challenge: I/Q modulation

+I already made the code, but it did not fit into the RAM, so I will reduce the number of samples to 1024.

+But the resolution of FFT w/ I/Q modulation will be still much better than the current implementation (FFT of 2048 samples w/o I/Q modulation).

 ## Experiments I made over the past month

 I have made several experiments over the past month to study how data can be transmitted over ultra-sonic wave: FSK, hopping and chirp.
 The conclusion is to try Chirp modulation to fight with noise.